Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 - Campaign 2: Target smartphones, choose semi-automatic conversion bid strategy.
 If you’re targeting across the U.S. as a whole, CPC should be set to $0.35.

 At the start of a campaign, that should be all you need – no additional targeting should be layered, and no other toggles should be switched on or off.
-For your first week of a campaign, it’s all about collecting data and letting the platform’s algorithm get enough data to optimize.

 Step 2: Set Up Your Campaign